Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 • ATS vendor DPF certification verified at dataprivacyframework.gov

-• SCCs executed if DPF certification is absent or as additional safeguard layer
+• SCCs are executed if DPF certification is absent or as an additional safeguard layer.

 ATS Configuration